Meet the Global Works Team

 Ohio Wesleyan University, B.A.
 Spanish and Psychology

 Since 1998, Polly has worked with Global Works, first in the field and now running the home office.
 While teaching Spanish at the Westminster School (CT) and Summit Middle School (CO), she spent her summers leading Global Works trips in Costa Rica and Ecuador.
 In 2000, she started SOL Tours with Fritz and in 2011 founded Global Works Community Fund.
 She proudly heads up the Operations Department in our Home Office, ensuring that all of our trips are smooth and worthwhile for everybody involved.
-Polly enjoys teaching yoga, hiking, and tele-skiing in the mountains of Colorado with her husband, Fritz, and their daughters, Ellie and Hanna.
+Polly teaches yoga, and enjoys hiking, and tele-skiing in the mountains of Colorado with her husband, Fritz, and their daughters, Ellie and Hanna.

 Taylor Anderson: Operations Manager & Martinique Country Director